Typical Livorno cuisine

 Chef Gilberto’s suggestions

-Fish is among my favorite dishes, because we are so close to the Tyrrhenian Sea and the sea’s fragrance has always been a fundamental part of my kitchen.
+Fish is among my favorite dishes, because we are so close to the Tyrrhenian Sea and the sea’s fragrance has always been a fundamental part of my kitchen, pushing me to experiment.
 How can I not call into question the famous fish stew:

 Cacciucco — Warning!
 The real dish from Livorno must have the 5Cs.

-And of course dishes refined by their simplicity such as: the Triglie alla Livornese (Livorno Mullets), accompanied by the famous Riso al Nero di Seppia (Rice with Squid Ink) and the classic Grigliate di Pesce fresco (Fresh Grilled fish).
+And of course dishes refined by their simplicity such as: the Triglie alla Livornese (Livorno Mullets), accompanied by the famous Spaghetti alle Vongole (Spaghetti with Clams) and the classic Grigliate di Pesce fresco (Fresh Grilled fish).

-For those whose tastes are more tied to tradition, I recommend the Cinghiale ai Profumi (Scented Wild Boar) from the Mediterranean woodland and the unmissable Pappardelle alla Lepre (Noodles with Hare).
+For those whose tastes are more tied to tradition, in the appropriate seasons it is possible to taste dishes with stronger flavors, like the Cinghiale ai Profumi (Scented Wild Boar) from the Mediterranean woodland and the unmissable Pappardelle alla Lepre (Noodles with Hare).

 For vegetarians I highly recommend my Tortelli di Ricotta e Spinaci (Stuffed pasta with ricotta and spinach) and the more classic, yet at the same time surprising,Tuscan recipe: the Zuppa di Verdure e Pan Cotto (Vegetable stew with small pieces of hard bread).
 The homemade Pappa al Pomodoro (Tomato Soup) too is unforgettable.